 Definition of Breakout Stocks

 In high school, there was nothing worse than a breakout.
 But when it comes to day or swing trading, there’s nothing better.
-A stock ‘breaks out’ when it pushes through a previously unreached level of support or resistance.
+A breakout for stocks is when it pushes through a previously unreached level of support or resistance.
 Support and resistance are technical trading indicators used to decipher a stock’s range.
-Using these indicators, traders plot the likelihood of the share price’s next move and place their orders based on this info.
+Using these indicators, traders plot the likelihood of the share price’s next move and place their orders for shares accordingly.

 A breakout stock is simply one that has a quick (and often short-lived) period of volatility, either to the upside or downside.
 Most traders consider a breakout to be a bullish trend, but stocks can also break through support levels and create short selling opportunities.
 But how do you spot breakouts before they occur?
 Buying shares after the price has risen 15% in a day usually means you’re just holding the bag for someone who got in earlier.